unovue/radix-vue/docs/content/components/tags-input.md

 ### Input

-Contains the content associated with each trigger.
+The input element for the tags input.

 <PropsTable
   :data="[
     {
       name: 'as',
       type: 'string | Component',
-      default: 'div',
+      default: 'input',
       description: 'The element or component this component should render as.
 Can be overwrite by <Code>asChild</Code>' },
     {